 Mad Man with a Box

-I hope this walkthrough has given you some ideas, I’m sure there’s a million things I left out, so ask away in the comments.
+I hope this walkthrough has given you some ideas, I'm sure there's a million things I left out, so ask away in the comments.
 If you have access to a printer, I have posted the TARDIS files on my Thingiverse page, make sure to post a picture of your print.
 Fully-illustrated instructions and wiring info are available at Charlesworth Dynamics.
-I have also supplied links to all the props featured at the head of the article.
-Enjoy!
+Or buy a TARDIS kit and build your own from my Etsy store.

 Prop collage credits: